 Curly-leaf pondweed is a prohibited invasive species.
 It is illegal to possess, import, purchase, transport, or introduce these species (including hybrids or cultivars) except under a permit or statutory exemption.
 Transport directly to the Minnesota Department of Natural Resources in a sealed container for identification or reporting purposes is permitted.

 - Curly-leaf pondweed winter buds (turions) sprout under the ice in late fall and early winter, allowing them to grow rapidly in the spring before native plant species are active.

 - Dense surface mats can reduce light penetration and impede recreational activity.

 Curly-leaf pondweed should be reported.
 See the Minnesota Department of Natural Resources recommendations for reporting invasive species.

 How to identify curly-leaf pondweed

-- Submerged aquatic plant with lasagna-shaped leaves that can form dense mats at the water’s surface.
+- Curly-leaf pondweed (Potamogeton crispus) is a submerged aquatic plant with lasagna-shaped leaves that can form dense mats at the water’s surface.

 - Typically grows in waters up to 15 feet deep.